Socialwok

 Socialwok was a business social networking service launched in September 2009.
 Socialwok integrates with Google Apps and Google accounts.
 The service provides a feed-based format for users to share ideas, files, documents and calendars using rich media status updates.
 According to the homepage, the service was shut down on July 12, 2011.

 History

-On September 10, 2009, Socialwok won the TechCrunch50 Demopit award.
+On 10 September 2009, Socialwok won the TechCrunch50 Demopit award.
 It was the first Singapore-based company to do so.
-Five days later, on September 15, 2009, the service launched at the TechCrunch50 conference.
+Five days later, on 15 September 2009, the service launched at the TechCrunch50 conference.

+In July 12, 2011, Socialwok was acquired by Mindjet.

 Service

 Socialwok is built on Google App Engine, Google's cloud computing service.